 - Owned/operated by an alum of a participating MBA program (bonus!)

 - Located near a participating business school campus (preferred but not required)

 - Able to commit time and resources to the program (a must!)

 How much time will you need to commit?

 We expect you to:

-- Attend the kickoff meeting on Thursday and finals on Saturday afternoon/evening (required)
+- We recommend someone from your business attends the kickoff meeting on Thursday and finals on Saturday afternoon/evening if at all possible

 OFFICIAL SCHOOL TEAMS

 Carnegie Mellon University - Tepper School of Business

 Dartmouth College - Tuck School of Business